top of page

 Why Water Sampling and Risk Assessment Work Together

 A Legionella risk assessment identifies potential risks, while water sampling provides measurable data.
+Together, they:

-• Support compliance with UK legislation
+• Support compliance with UK legislation.

-• Inform control measures and remedial actions
+• Inform control measures and remedial actions.

-• Provide documented evidence for landlords, insurers, and facilities managers
+• Provide documented evidence for landlords, insurers, and facilities managers.

-• Help prevent escalation of contamination issues
+• Help prevent the escalation of contamination issues.

 This combined approach ensures both proactive risk management and verified outcomes.